 Plastics have been around since the early 1950's.
 At first it was touted as a miracle of modern convenience, and would promote our safety.
 Steadily it became more and more of a part of the products we consumed, and the single-use culture we promoted.
 But out of 6.3 billion tons of plastic waste produced, only 9% has been recycled.
 Of the rest, 12% has been incinerated, and 79% has accumulated in landfills and the natural environment.

 THE TRUTH ABOUT RECYCLING

-Much of what we do recycle ends up shipped to South East Asia, where lax environmental laws allow them to incinerate or discard the waste in landfill, and then finding its way to waterways which feed into the ocean.
+Much of what we do recycle ends up shipped to South East Asia, where lax environmental laws allow them to incinerate or discard the waste in landfill, or find its way to waterways which then feed into the ocean.

 WHY DOESN'T PLASTIC DEGRADE?

-Plastic can survive for 1000's of years because its made out of petroleum and synthetic materials that nature doesn’t have a way to decompose.
-The Center for International Environmental Law predicts that by 2050, over 20% of all fossil fuel production will go toward making new plastics.
+Plastic can survive for 1000's of years because its made out of petroleum, chemicals, and synthetic materials that nature doesn’t have a way to decompose.
+As the plastic degrades into smaller and smaller pieces, fish mistake it for food.
+Plastic then becomes a part of the food chain for other animals, including humans.
+Despite these facts, The Center for International Environmental Law, http://www.ciel.org, predicts that by 2050, over 20% of all fossil fuel production will go toward making new plastics.